TimGangl/Catastic-Trivia-Game/README.md

 # Catastic-Trivia-Game
 This is a fun Trivia game on the topic of cats.
-The user has sixty seconds to answer 10 multiple choice questions.
+The user has 60 seconds to answer 10 multiple choice questions.
 There is also a fun little song the user can listen to while taking the quiz courtesy of Steven Ibsen (original song from Kitty Cat Dance).
+In this assignment we were mastering timers and utilizing them in a real-world application.

 ## Getting Started
 To run the application locally, first clone this repository with the following command: